secretstartups/handbook/business-technology/data-team/platform/dbt-guide/index.html.md

 - In the `~/.dbt/` folder there should be a `profiles.yml`file that looks like this [sample profile](https://gitlab.com/gitlab-data/analytics/blob/master/admin/sample_profiles.yml)
 - The smallest possible warehouse should be stored as an environment variable.
 Our dbt jobs use `SNOWFLAKE_TRANSFORM_WAREHOUSE` as the variable name to identify the warehouse.
 The environment variable can be set in the `.bashrc` or `.zshrc` file as follows:
     - `export SNOWFLAKE_TRANSFORM_WAREHOUSE="ANALYST_XS"`
-    - In cases where more compute is required, the variable can be overwritten by adding `--vars '{warehouse_name: analyst_xl}'` to the dbt command
+    - In cases where more compute is required, the variable can be overwritten by adding `--target dev_xl'` to the dbt command
 - Clone the [analytics project](https://gitlab.com/gitlab-data/analytics/)
 - If running on Linux:
   - Ensure you have [Docker installed](https://docs.docker.com/docker-for-mac/)